ivanovs-4/micro-dal/readme.md

 The current status of the library is under heavy development / experimental.

-It is being used in some internal projects, evolving this them.
+It is being used in some internal projects, evolving along with them.

 The current implementation has a simple and basic SQLite backend for the DAL.